 Iron ore futures close higher

-The most active iron ore contract for September delivery gained 10 yuan (about 1.5 U.S. dollars) to close at 871.5 yuan per tonne.
+The most active iron ore contract for September delivery gained 4 yuan (about 58 U.S. cents) to close at 885 yuan per tonne.

-On Thursday, the total trading volume of 12 listed iron ore futures contracts on the exchange was 1.87 million lots, with a turnover of 146.4 billion yuan.
+On Monday, the total trading volume of ten listed iron ore futures contracts on the exchange was about 1.66 million lots with a turnover of around 131.9 billion yuan.

 As the world’s largest importer of iron ore, China opened the DCE iron ore futures to international investors in May 2018.